opendaylight/docs/docs/release-notes/upgrade-process.rst

 JDK 17 Version
 ^^^^^^^^^^^^^^
-2023.03 Argon requires Java 17, both during compile-time and run-time.
+2023.09 Potassium, requires Java 17, both during compile-time and run-time.
-Make sure to install JDK 17 corresponding to at least ``openjdk-17.0.5``, and that the JAVA_HOME environment variable points to the JDK directory.
+Make sure to install JDK 17 corresponding to at least ``openjdk-17.0.7``, and that the JAVA_HOME environment variable points to the JDK directory.

 Version Bump